We thrive on solving complex urban problems in intelligent, pragmatic ways.

 Staff

-Rachelle holds an M.Arch from Harvard GSD, and is a lifelong advocate for sustainable design and healthier buildings, both of which she ties to social justice and equity.
+Rachelle holds an M.Arch from Harvard GSD and Bachelor of Arts from Williams College.
 She is a certified practitioner for the Passive House Institute US and the International Well Building Institute.
-She currently co-chairs the Boston Chapter of the Carbon Leadership Forum and the BSA’s Women in Design ABX sub-committee.
+She currently co-chairs the Boston and Northeast Chapter of the Carbon Leadership Forum and the BSA’s Women in Design ABX sub-committee.

 Selected Projects